pusher/go-interface-fuzzer/README.markdown

 Once you have your special comments, in which only `@fuzz interface` and `@known correct` is necessary, run `go-interface-fuzzer` on the file and it will spit out the testing functions.

+All of the comments relating to one fuzzer must be in the same comment group, which is a collection of comments with no separating lines (even blank).

 Defaults
 --